 Build Resilience

 Resilience isn’t denying hardship; it’s learning to respond skillfully.
 Use spiritual tools to process emotions, seek support, and apply lessons from challenges to your daily life.
+For resources on responding to setbacks, see the Resilience guide.

 Make Ancient Wisdom Work in Modern Life